hlviones/semaca_sentinel_jenkins/README.md

-# Semaca Sentinal - Jenkins CI/CD Pipeline
+# Semaca Sentinel - Jenkins CI/CD Pipeline

 ## Introduction
 This repository contains the Jenkins CI/CD pipeline for Semaca Sentinal.
 The pipeline automates the build, testing, and release process, ensuring consistent and reliable software delivery.